gmu-cs321-fall2026/Application_and_Readiness_Tracker/README.md

 # Application_and_Readiness_Tracker
-Subsystem 2 of Mason CareerLaunch
+Subsystem 2 for Mason CareerLaunch